 Simple and specific questions are easier to answer and they can concentrate on forming a correct sentence.

-Listing the questions in a written format as you ask them, can help many students understand it better and thereby give more confident answers.
+Listing the questions in a written format as you ask them can also help students understand it better and enable them to give more confident answers.
 If you have the questions on the board, students can listen, read and then give a more thoughtful answer.

 Use multiple skills in every lesson

-Activate different skills to prepare them for speaking.
-Let them write down their answers first.
+Activate different skills to prepare the students for speaking.
+Let them write their answers first.
 Do a drawing.
 Listen to examples.
 Think, pair, share.